Meet the teachers

 I have worked at Stamford Bridge Primary School since 2010, first as Deputy Headteacher and then as Head.
 I love my job; I have the privilege of getting to know every child in our school and working with an amazing team of teachers and support staff who are passionate about learning.

 I am a self-confessed bookworm and like nothing more than time out in a quiet place with a huge pile of books to read.
 Bliss!
-At home I have 3 children, 2 cats (Frankie and Benny) and a rescued greyhound, Lady.
-I am trying to learn to speak Italian, too!
+I have 3 children and a retired greyhound, Lady.
+I have returned to university to study for a Doctorate in Education, too!

-I have really enjoyed working at Stamford Bridge Primary School for the last eight years.
+I have really enjoyed working at Stamford Bridge Primary School.
 I love working in the classroom with the children to help them achieve their potential!
-Also, I work as the school's Deputy Headteacher and on the governing body as part of the 'Teaching and Learning' committee.
+I currently teach the Meerkat Class, with the Year 3 and 4 children.

-I am the current Class 5/6 Teacher and probably known for being 'the sporty one' because I'm sports co-ordinator.
+I am the current Bear Class teacher and am probably known for being 'the sporty one' because I'm sports co-ordinator.
 If anyone needs anything PE, they usually come to me!
 I play football and cricket in my spare time and have 2 dogs (Indy and Skye).
 My favourite food is a burger and I don't like chocolate cake (weird, I know).
 I enjoy teaching at the top of school for the challenge and hard work that goes into all the amazing things we achieve in Year 5 and 6.
-Work hard, play hard.
+Work hard, play hard is our motto.
 Make sure you follow the school Twitter account! @stamfordbps

 I have been teaching since 2004 and love seeing the children grow and learn.
 Music is a particular passion of mine and I enjoy playing the cello, as well as squeezing singing into every subject I teach!
 I love being outside and my class are often to be found using the school grounds as part of a lesson.
-I am the subject leader for geography, science and outdoor learning.
+I am the subject leader for science.

 I have worked at Stamford Bridge School since 2016 and I very much enjoy being here.
 I love working with all the children and watching them learn, grow and achieve whilst having fun and making new friends.
 I am interested in history and the local area and co-ordinate the history curriculum in school.
 I enjoy days at the beach and Dalby forest as well as eating pizza, pasta and chocolate!